-People will live self sufficiently but also go forth into the world and engage in conflict resolution, wildcrafting, ceremony, ethical and regenerative businesses, artistic creation, organizational change, humanitarian interventions, activism and the creation of a more abundant regenerative human presence on earth.
+People will live self sufficiently but also go forth into the world and engage in conflict resolution, wildcrafting, ceremony, regenerative businesses, artistic creation, organizational change, humanitarian interventions, activism and the creation of a more abundant inter-animistic regenerative human presence on earth.
 A huge tribe will gather where our human story will reverberate alongside the greater story.

 Our communities also feature forest gardens, spaces to create ceremony and council and treehouses designed according to sacred geometry.
 There will be opportunities to teach, learn or get involved in earth based dreaming, wildcraft skills, artistic creation, communication with the more-than-human world, sorcery, eco-building, nature awareness, movement in nature, bodywork, cooking, working with dreams, ancestral connection, regenerative economics, conflict resolution, grief ceremonies, storytelling, food growing, writing, woodworking, holistic science, mutualistic and co-operative ways of doing business, skills for setting up housing co-ops and eco-communities, permaculture and many other skills.